 near-to-hand fire fighting equipment.

-14. It is advisable that each member’s unit be equipped with a first
+14. It is advisable that each member’s unit be equipped with a First

-aid kit.
+Aid kit.

 15. The use of gas cylinders with a capacity greater than 15kg is not

-The Big sites book free to members from the club gives further information and explains the Outdoor access code for the different parts of the UK.
+The 'Big Sites' book, free to members from the Club, gives further information and explains the Outdoor access code for the different parts of the UK.

-We normally pitch our units in the following manner. caravan, awning and car with the peg or marker at the offside (right) front corner of the unit. different rules apply for foriegn makes of vans/& M/homes with the door on the "wrong" side
+Caravan, Awning, Car - with the peg or marker at the offside (right) front corner of the unit.
+Different rules apply for foriegn makes of vans/& M/homes with the door on the "wrong" side.

 Now you know the basics we look forward to you joining us at one of our meets.